About the Synchronised Swimming National Age Group ChampionshipsDecember 1, 2018

 - Address: Manchester Aquatics Centre, 2 Booth St E, Manchester, M13 9SS

-- Entries: Open – find out more and enter on our Competitor Entry page
+- Entries: Closed.
+Find out more on our Competitor Entry page

 - Tickets: Available in advance or on the door – find out more on our Spectator Information page